A-Hilaly/go-ftpsd/README.md

 # Running the Api

-`./bin/runserver-secure`
+Running with released binaries (make sure config.json is on the working directory):

-make sure config.json is on the working directory
+- `./bin/runserver-secure`

-With go compiler
+Running with go compiler:

-`go run main.go`
+- `go run main.go`

 # Compile the Api